 If multiple DCL commands are required, then they should be placed within a DCL command procedure, which in turn should be made available to the environment under which the server runs.
-It is recommended that these command procedures should be placed within the 'rdb$jdbc_com' directory and the file protection set so that the server can access them.
+It is recommended that these command procedures should be place within the 'rbdb$jdbc_com' directory and the file protection set so that the server can access them.